amygreene/WordPress/wp-content/plugins/explanatory-dictionary/readme.txt

 * First release.

 == Upgrade Notice ==

+= 4.0.1 =
+Few bug fixes and a couple of improvements
+* You can still use [explanatory dictionary] (without the dash, but note that this will be deprecated in the near future)
+* Words between [no-explanation] will be ignored (use with the dash, without the dash will be deprecated in the near future)
+* Moved the definitioner to the end of the page and made sure it's only build once
+* Cleaned up the code for the tooltips so the code only exists once on a page
+* Bugfix: Definitioner showing in excerpts
+* Bugfix: White spaces before and after the word that has a definition
+* Bugfix: You can now add content above your dictionary on the glossary page
+* Bugfix: Preg match warning on dictionary page

 = 4.0.0 =
 A complete rewrite of the code, removed a lot of buggy code for a more stable plugin.
+The shortcode itself has changed and how contains a hyphen and should be used as followed: [explanatory-dictionary]